 The flotilla operates under the command of Lieutenant Commander Adrian Seligman, who had previously forsaken his studies at Cambridge University to sail around the world in a French fishing barkentine with a small crew.

 Adrian Seligman, alongside John Campbell, conceived the innovative idea of a para-naval unit to enhance war efforts during World War II.
 As the Commanding Officer of H.M.S.
 Erica, Seligman’s primary duty involved leading a corvette vessel through critical escorts and anti-submarine patrols across strategic locations such as Beirut, Cyprus, and the Western desert.
-His collaboration with Campbell, a seasoned vessel skipper with experience in the Special Operations Executive (SOE) service, was pivotal in establishing this specialised unit.
+His collaboration with Campbell, a seasoned vessel skipper with experience in the Special Operations Executive service, was pivotal in establishing this specialised unit.

 To anchor this ambitious project, Seligman established the Levant Schooner Flotilla, choosing strategic locations for its base.
 The harbours of Beirut and Famagusta in Cyprus are selected for this purpose, both being under English control at the time.
 These locations offered a strategic advantage, providing a secure and accessible point from which the flotilla could operate effectively within the Eastern Mediterranean theater.